 For skinny beginners who have under-developed strength, I would highly recommend first starting with light dumbbells presses.
 Then you can progress to the barbell bench press as you get stronger.

-Alternatively, the flat bench press movement can also be replicated with resistance bands, weight machines, and even your own body weight (i.e. push ups!).
+Alternatively, the flat bench press movement can also be replicated with resistance bands, weight machines, and even your own body weight (i.e. push ups or press-ups on dumbbells!).
 And these are a more beginner-friendly way to build a chest.

 2. Incline Bench Press